Digital-Grinnell/rootstalk-issue-workflow/Digital-First-Workflow.md

 Note that the `weeks.docx` file contained very few "features" to be converted, and NO images whatsoever.
 The `converted` result is also rather bland and as expected, there were NO errors.

+## MS Word Templates

+The `klassen` article from 2023, in MS Word (.docx) form, was turned into a Microsoft Word "template" intended to look as much like the [published digital version](https://rootstalk.grinnell.edu/volume-ix-issue-1/klassen/) of the article.
+The "template" styles used in that transformed document are saved in a MS Word template (.dotx) file in the MS Word templates collection on Mark's MacBook Pro.
+The template name is `klassen-article-template`.